leonyuhanov/SK6812viaSPI/README.md

 # Raspberry Pi via SPIDEV
 YES - Make sure your spi bufsiz=LARGE_ENOUGH NumofPixels x 12 = bytes per SPIFrame required

+* Add the following at the end of /boot/cmd.txt, note im setting the buffer size to 1024000 bytes

+  > sudo nano /boot/cmd.txt
+  > spidev.bufsiz=1024000

+* Reboot the pi and run this to check that the setting has been made permenantly

+  > cat /sys/module/spidev/parameters/bufsiz

 # NanoPi Neo Air (using the Matrix GPI library)
 YES